Emilo77/RUSTAL-KOMBAT/README.md

 ## Description

-I created a game in the style of Mortal Kombat.
+I created a game in the style of Mortal Combat.
 Two players fight each other by using dashes.
-It is the 2 v 2 version, so far it is possible to play on one computer:
+It is the 1 v 1 version, so far it is possible to play on one computer:
 - first player controls WASD
 - second player controls arrows